awsdocs/amazon-chime-administration-guide/doc_source/edit-voicecon.md

 To finish setting up your Amazon Chime Voice Connector, edit the settings from the Amazon Chime console\.
 Edit the termination and origination settings to allow outbound or inbound calls, or both\.

 **Termination settings**
 Termination settings apply to outbound calls from your Amazon Chime Voice Connector\.
-Here, set up your calling plan and caller ID options\.
+Set up your calling plan and caller ID options here\.
 You can also specify the IP addresses allowed to make outbound calls using your Amazon Chime Voice Connector, and require credentials for making outbound calls to your Amazon Chime Voice Connector\.
-If no credentials are specified, no authentication is required\.
+If you don't specify credentials, no authentication is required\.

+**Note**
+Your Outbound host name resolves to a set of IP addresses that may change as EC2 instances go in or out of service, so don’t cache records for longer than the DNS Time to Live interval\.
+Caching for longer may result in call failures\.

 **Origination settings**
 Origination settings apply to inbound calls to your Amazon Chime Voice Connector\.
 Here, configure inbound routes for your SIP hosts to receive inbound calls\.
 Inbound calls are routed to hosts in your SIP infrastructure by the priority and weight you set for each host\.
-Calls are routed in priority order first, with 1 being the highest priority\.
+Calls are routed in priority order first, with 1 the highest priority\.
 If hosts are equal in priority, calls are distributed among them based on their relative weight\.

 **Note**
 Encryption\-enabled Voice Connectors use TLS \(TCP\) protocol for all calls\.